brencoder/study-aws-saa-c03/ch02_compute/ch02_compute.md

 Scaling "out" means making more instances.

 To get even better value for money, design your system so that distinct processing tasks can scale independently.
 E.g., web servers can scale independently of application servers.

+## Serverless compute

+### Lambda

+Good for event-driven computing.
+Every Lambda function runs only when "triggered" by an event source, such as another AWS service, a mobile application or an HTTP endpoint

+If triggers occur too frequently or take rather long to process, Lambda automatically scales up the compute capacity for you.

+Good for short-running function.
+Lambda has a limit of 15 minutes for processing a request

+You pay only for the compute time that you consume.

+### ECS

+### EKS

+### AWS Fargate

+Where AWS manages ECS or EKS for you.